MakarenkoPavel/CoinMarketApp-TRTPO/Documents/SRS.md

 - edit window where user can setup all favorite coins radio button and back button.
 - chart window consists of historical coins chart and scrollable line of selection coins to be charted.
 Provide date of a last database update and selection of time period and back button.
 ##### 3.1 Non-Functional Requirements
-- All application windows should follow common UI design.
-Mainly white and gray colors
+- **Usability**.
+All application windows should follow common UI design.
+Mainly white and gray colors at background
-- Error handling with providing of message or trying to recovery working state
+- **Reliability**.
+Error handling with providing of message or trying to recovery working state.
+Application user will be limited in their actions
 ##### 3.1.1 SOFTWARE QUALITY ATTRIBUTES